Lucrecia Dalt

-Lucrecia Dalt is a Colombian experimental musician who currently resides in Berlin.
+Lucrecia Dalt is a Colombian experimental musician who currently resides in New Mexico.
 While her earlier releases were rooted in electronic dance music, her work has evolved over time to become more overtly abstract and experimental.

 Biography

 Dalt was born in Pereira, Colombia.
-She studied civil engineering and worked for two years in a geotechnical company in Medellin before deciding to pursue music.
+She studied civil engineering and worked for two years in a geotechnical company in Medellín before deciding to pursue music.

 Her first recordings were released by Colombian collective Series under the name Lucrecia.
 After meeting Gudrun Gut, she contributed four songs to the 4 Women No Cry compilation released on Monika Enterprise in 2008.

-After moving to Europe she released a series of recordings, including a release on Nicolás Jaar's Other People imprint and a series of collaborations with Aaron Dilloway.
-Among her more recent releases are the albums Anticlines (2018), No Era Sólida (2020) and ¡Ay!
-(2022) on RVNG Intl.
+After moving to Europe, she released a series of recordings, including a release on Nicolás Jaar's Other People imprint and a series of collaborations with Aaron Dilloway.
+Among her more recent releases are the albums Anticlines (2018), No Era Sólida (2020), and ¡Ay!
+(2022), on RVNG Intl.

-In 2022 Dalt announced her debut film score for The Seed, a sci-film directed by Sam Walker.
+In 2022, Dalt announced her debut film score for The Seed, a sci-film directed by Sam Walker.

 British music magazine The Wire named ¡Ay! record of the year 2022.

+Dalt released her seventh studio album, A Danger to Ourselves, as Lucrecia Dalt on 5 September 2025.